ambitioninc/generator-ambition/README.md

 #### What would you like to call your project? (required)

 The name of your project.
-Used to create folder and files names.
+Used to create folder and file names.

 #### Does your project use CSS?

-True to include Stylus and automatic css compilation.
-The result is saved to `build/project-name.css`.
+True to include Stylus for automatic compilation.
+Save your `.styl` files to the `style` directory.
+The resulting css is saved to `build/project-name.css`.

 #### Does your project use jQuery?